-The Cork Street Open Exhibition is the UK's fastest growing independent open exhibition filling two large galleries in the heart of Mayfair, in London's art dealing centre.
+The Cork Street Open Exhibitions were held from August 2008 through August 2013.
+During that period they were the UK's fastest growing independent open exhibition, often filling two large galleries in the heart of Mayfair, London's art dealing centre.

-The final selection of approximately 200 works is comprised of paintings, original prints, photographs, sculpture, prints and graphic art and is hung in salon style over an eight day period.
-Cash and materials prizes are awarded by the judges in a number of categories.
+The final selection of approximately 200 works was comprised of paintings, original prints, photographs, sculpture, prints and graphic art and was hung in salon style over an eight day period.
+Cash and materials prizes were awarded by the judges in a number of categories.

 How it all Started

 In the autumn of 2007 I sat in my car waiting for my daughter to finish a photography course at the London College of Fashion.
 We lived several hours from London and her 5 week course allowed me time to catch up on my reading, today I had four weeks of Big Issues sitting on the seat beside me.

 I remember the details of that day because the seemingly unrelated events of the past week seemed to culminate in a decision that changed my life and led me down a path I hadn’t known existed.
 So just how did The Big Issue change my life?